 The days of expensive cameras dominating the world of videos are now over.
 As our previous article has proven, a mobile phone is an excellent gear to shoot cinematic videos.
 But of course, you can’t start shooting random videos and expect yourself to get dazzling shots.
 You need to have fundamental skills and knowledge.
-Learning is always boring, but thanks to YouTube and those who are generous enough to share their gifts, the path to becoming a mobile videographer is not that long.
+Learning is always boring, but thanks to YouTube and those who are generous enough to share their gifts, the path to mobile videography is not that long.

 1. Jordi Koalitic – Master of Creativity